-Date Changes Page v1.1 (continued) Table 6-1 • Flash-Based FPGAs and associated text were updated to include the IGLOO PLUS family.
+Date Changes v1.1 (continued) Table 6-1 • Flash-Based FPGAs and associated text were updated to include the IGLOO PLUS family.
 The "IGLOO Terminology" section and "ProASIC3 Terminology" section are new.
 150 The text introducing Table 6-8 • Memory Availability per IGLOO and ProASIC3 Device was updated to replace "A3P030 and AGL030" with "15 k and 30 k gate devices."
 Table 6-8 • Memory Availability per IGLOO and ProASIC3 Device was updated to remove AGL400 and AGLE1500 and include IGLOO PLUS and ProASIC3L devices.
 162

-7 - I/O Structures in nano Devices
+7 - I/O Structures in IGLOO and ProASIC3 Devices

 Low power flash devices feature a flexible I/O structure, supporting a range of mixed voltages (1.2 V, 1.5 V, 1.8 V, 2.5 V, and 3.3 V) through bank-selectable voltages.
-IGLOO[®] and ProASIC3 nano devices support standard I/Os with the addition of Schmitt trigger and hot-swap capability.
+IGLOO,® ProASIC3®L, and ProASIC3 families support Standard, Standard Plus, and Advanced I/Os.

 Users designing I/O solutions are faced with a number of implementation decisions and configuration choices that can directly impact the efficiency and effectiveness of their final design.
 The flexible I/O structure, supporting a wide variety of voltages and I/O standards, enables users to meet the growing challenges of their many diverse applications.
-The Microsemi Libero[®] System-on-Chip (SoC) software provides an easy way to implement I/O that will result in robust I/O design.
+Libero SoC software provides an easy way to implement I/Os that will result in robust I/O design.

-This document describes Standard I/O types used for the nano devices in terms of he supported standards.
+This document first describes the two different I/O types in terms of the standards and features they support.
 It then explains the individual features and how to implement them in Libero SoC.

-Figure 7-1 • I/O Block Logical Representation for Single-Tile Designs (10 k, 15 k, and 20 k devices)
+Figure 7-1 • DDR Configured I/O Block Logical Representation